davidmreed/ktema-org-zola/content/articles/2023-01-25-understanding-build-orgs-how-build-org-is-built.md

 > The blob that stores details about the package version.

 That's rather obscure - but there's nowhere else for the scratch org definition information to go, so it must be part of `VersionInfo`!
-As far as I'm aware, the structure of the `VersionInfo` blob isn't documented formally and could change at any time.
+As far as I'm aware, the structure of the `VersionInfo` blob isn't documented formally and could change at any time, but we can reverse-engineer quite a bit about how it works.

+## Unraveling `VersionInfo`

 > This article is _not_ Salesforce documentation!
 Behaviors described here could change at any time.

-## Unraveling `VersionInfo`

- Since [`sfdx` is open source](https://github.com/salesforcecli/sfdx-cli), we can pop the hood and find out there.
+Since [`sfdx` is open source](https://github.com/salesforcecli/sfdx-cli), we can pop the hood and find out quite a bit about how `VersionInfo` is created.
 What we want, specifically, is the [`@salesforce/packaging`](https://github.com/forcedotcom/packaging) NPM package, used by the [`plugin-packaging`](https://github.com/salesforcecli/plugin-packaging) SFDX plugin, which itself implements the `force:package:version:create` command.
 The relevant code's [here](https://github.com/forcedotcom/packaging/blob/main/src/package/packageVersionCreate.ts#L340).
 I'll save you parsing through some moderately abstract TypeScript and describe what happens, as of this writing.

 The value of the `VersionInfo` field is a ZIP file encoded in base64, which shouldn't be a surprise to anyone used to working with the Metadata API.
 Its contents are a bit surprising, however.
 The ZIP file contains four members, as follows.

 ### The Package Descriptor

 `package2-descriptor.json` is a specification of both the version to be created and of the build org.
 It is _not_ a scratch org definition file.
 Rather, it's a fusion of information about the package itself (derived from `sfdx-project.json`) and information about the build org (derived from the scratch org definition file).
-This file's schema is nominally defined as a TypeScript interface [here](https://github.com/forcedotcom/packaging/blob/ce6036a5878a5675171467b62ccff17c0ff4f24d/src/interfaces/packagingInterfacesAndType.ts#L158).
-However, this interface confusingly melds data elements that are user input and the values into which they are digested, which are _actually_ sent to the server.
-Plus, it omits several legal parameters!

-The actual schema for the descriptor, as far as I can tell, is this:
+The schema for the descriptor, as far as I can tell, is this:

 ```typescript
 type PackageDescriptor = {